ConaII/ConaII/README.md

   - GDScript *(Didn't touch it yet but interested to do so)* (https://godotengine.org/)

 ### 💌 About me: ...
+  - I love linux, only if windows wasn't so proprietary with bloatware and spyware..
+  - Gender: Femenine
-  - Pronouns: I don't mind, just "*she/her*"
+  - Pronouns: Whatever, I don't mind, just "*she/her*"
   - 🙋 Reach me in my discord: **`.ʟᴜᴄʏ｡ﾟ･(˃﹏˂̵)･ﾟ｡🖤#0967`**
   - 📫 Contact me in my sort of working email: **conahiromi@gmail.com** *(I use it for tech related)*